 Given the almond’s origins in Iran and its use in so many medieval Arab and European recipes, almond milk is my plant-based milk of choice for this muhallebi recipe!
-I also think it’s very apropos that BOHOMYLK’s Super Almond milk is made with Spanish almonds.
+I also think it’s very apropos that many almond milks are made with Spanish almonds.
 As we’ll see below, Spain was a part of the Arab Caliphate at the time this recipe was invented, and one of the oldest muhallabiyya recipes even comes from a Spanish author.

 History of Muhallebi

 The origins of muhallebi or mahalabia go all the way back to the 7th century, a tumultous time in the world of the Eastern Mediterranean.
 The Persians, who had been the reigning power in much of the region for centuries, were on the decline, and would soon be replaced by the first of a series of caliphates (Islamic empires) that would dominate the Middle East, parts of Southern Europe, and North Africa, for centuries.
 One of the areas under Arab Muslim rule was Spain, and it’s from here that we get the origin story of muhallebi.

 According to an old Islamic cookbook from Andalusia, Spain, muhallabiyya was first presented by a 7th-century Persian cook to an Arab general.
 The general’s name was Muhallab, and yeah, you can imagine that he must’ve really liked the dish to name it after himself.